trans-siberian express from Vladivostok to Moscow. what are the best strategies, prices, ways to book trains, etc?

 Do not buy food at the stops, and you'll be healthy))

-Have a nice trip! about 7 years agoAnswered by Ilya Nekhamin via WorldNomads.com
+Have a nice trip! over 9 years agoAnswered by Ilya Nekhamin via WorldNomads.com

 You can buy a ticket from www.rzd.ru.
 I would take advantage of stopping off at certain places and taking time out from the train.There are some amazing and remote places to visit.
 Always helps if you have a russian speaker when booking the tickets, you can get cheaper ones according to the time of day you travel, but if you go for whole ride without exiting then of course it doesn't make much difference.